marcverhagen/corelex/creation/README.md

 The main modules in this directory do the following:

-- `wordnet.py` - give access to WordNet;
+- `wordnet.py` - access WordNet;
 - `corelex.py` - create CoreLex from WordNet;
-- `browse.py` - allow command-line browsing of WordNet and CoreLex.
+- `browse.py` - browse WordNet and CoreLex from the  command-line.